hapax/hapax.github.io/assets/minimal-networks.md

 ---

-*Exercise 6 (fixed felloes).* Our big result applies to hubs only --- the additional nodes in the network that we add to minimise total length.
+*Exercise 6 (outer rim).* Our big result applies to hubs only --- the additional nodes in the network that we add to minimise total length.
 But the same style of argument allows you to deduce properties for *fixed* nodes (cities) $A_1, A_2, \ldots, A_n$.
-To pursue the hub/spokes analogy, we can think of these as the outer rim or "felloes" of a very a strangely-shaped wheel!
+To pursue the hub/spokes analogy, we can think of these as the outer rim of a strangely-shaped wheel!
 Prove the following properties:

 <span style="padding-left: 20px; display:block">